 The Board of Directors has three standing committees: the Audit Committee, the Compensation Committee and the Corporate Governance and Nominating Committee.
-All committee members are independent under the listing standards of the NASDAQ Global Select Market.
+All committee members are independent under the listing standards of NASDAQ.
 The Board of Directors has adopted a written charter for each of these committees, a current copy of which is available on our website at www.hain-celestial.com under Investor Relations.
 The members of the committees are identified in the table below.